High Temp Resin is designed for functional prototyping in high heat applications. Understand the technical

 For more information on High Temp's mechanical properties, please see the High Temp datasheet.
 To learn more about the performance properties of each Formlabs resin, refer to the library of material properties datasheets.

 Printing with High Temp

 High Temp is available in 25, 50, and 100 micron layer heights for both the Form 1+ and the Form 2.
-Reserve the 25 micron setting only for small objects, the size of a piece of jewelry or smaller.
-The only difference between printing at 25 microns and printing at 50 microns is a slightly smoother surface finish - otherwise the print quality will remain the same.
+Reserve the 25 micron setting only for small objects that are the size of a piece of jewelry or smaller.
+The only difference between printing at 25 microns and printing at 50 microns is a slightly smoother surface finish.
+Otherwise, the print quality is the same.

 Always print High Temp part with supports.
-Avoid printing parts directly on the Build Platform, due to adhesion issues that could occur between the part and the build platform surface.
+Avoid printing parts directly on the Build Platform with High Temp Resin because adhesion issues can occur between the part and the build platform surface.
 When printing very large or very heavy objects, increase the support touchpoint size or density.
 If the support touchpoint size is too small, the model may separate from its supports.

 The finishing process for parts printed in High Temp varies slightly from the post-print steps for Formlabs Standard Resins.
 High Temp cannot be rinsed for more than 10 minutes in isopropyl alcohol (IPA), or the part will absorb IPA.
 If the part is not dried thoroughly it will crack with exposure to light and heat during post-curing.
 To finish a High Temp part: